-“I think that everybody should know that by walking barefoot and in minimal footwear we are creating strong and sensory rich feet that will help with balance, coordination and energy efficiency.”
-(Kai Kjartan Høgberg, movement specialist, Norway)
+“I think that everybody should know that by walking barefoot and in minimal footwear we are creating strong and sensory rich feet that will help with balance, coordination and energy efficiency.” – Kai Kjartan Høgberg, Movement Specialist

-The heart and soul of any Wildling shoe is the superthin sole with the famous gap to allow absolute flexibility as well as the perfect rolling motion when walking.
+The heart and soul of any Wildling shoe is the super thin sole with its unique gap that allows absolute flexibility, as well as the perfect rolling motion when walking.
 In this aspect, Wildling shoes are really one of a kind, because they follow a rather simple theory which is much debated in the world of orthopedics: That feet do not need external support to function well.
-Linde Logtenberg, an ancestral movement specialist from the Netherlands sums up this issue rather well:
+Linde Logtenberg, an ancestral movement specialist sums up this issue rather well: